 The Biggest Clone Yet

 The app is called GitPub.
-It's a Single Serving Application -- a purpose-built, single-user web application that replaces a SaaS product.
+It is a Single Serving Application: a purpose-built, single-user web application that replaces a SaaS product.
 My previous clones replaced Harvest (~4,700 LOC), Trello (~6,800 LOC), and Confluence (~2,100 LOC).
 GitPub is nearly three times larger than all three combined.

-Yes, that's GitPub hosting its own source code.
+That is GitPub hosting its own source code.
 A GitHub clone displaying the repo of a GitHub clone, rendered in a UI that was itself generated by AI.
-It's turtles all the way down.
+Turtles all the way down.

 My earlier clones each followed the same pattern: write a requirements document, hand it to Claude, walk away for 20 minutes, come back to a working app.
 For GitPub, I used four prompts instead of one.
-Not because I had to -- I'm fairly confident Claude could have handled the entire thing from a single, sufficiently detailed prompt -- but because I was lazy and didn't feel like writing one long prompt that covered everything.
-So I broke it up conversationally: first the requirements, then a port tweak, then the technical design, then "build everything."
+Claude could almost certainly have handled the entire thing from a single, sufficiently detailed prompt.
+I simply preferred to break it up conversationally: first the requirements, then a port tweak, then the technical design, then "build everything."

 The end result was the same.
 Claude could almost certainly do this in a single shot if the prompt included all the instructions up front.
-The fact that I split it across four prompts says more about my Thursday afternoon energy level than about any limitation of the model.
+The four-prompt split says more about my Thursday afternoon energy level than about any limitation of the model.

 That said, the feature surface here is an order of magnitude larger than a Kanban board or a time tracker.
 The requirements document alone is 801 lines.
 The technical design is 2,135 lines.
-Repository management, code browsing, commits, branches, tags, pull requests with inline comments and merge strategies, issues, labels, releases, search across code and metadata, activity feeds, notifications, bookmarks, settings -- this is a serious application.
+The scope covers repository management, code browsing, commits, branches, tags, pull requests with inline comments and merge strategies, issues, labels, releases, search across code and metadata, activity feeds, notifications, bookmarks, and settings.
+This is a serious application.

 The Transcript